DevDungeon/mysql2excel/README.md

 ## Changelog

-* In current dev branch (Planned release version: v1.0.1)
+* 2018-03-25 v1.0.1
-    * Added convert zeroDateTimeBehavior to convertToNull, minor formatting tweaks
+    * Bug fix: added convert zeroDateTimeBehavior to convertToNull, minor formatting tweaks
 * 2018-03-18 v1.0.0
     * Initial stable release

+## To do

+* Allow multiple tables or all tables to be dumped at once
+* Allow custom SQL query to be run